 • On the South Western Face it limits with the extensive valley formed by the rivers, Río Cesar, Río Ranchería and Serranía del Perijá, the arm where the Andes mountain range in Colombia dies.

-Sustainable tourism in Ecotourism, Hiking, Ethno-tourism, Bird Watching and Adventure Excursions.
+Indigenous Tourism in Ecotourism, Hiking, Ethno-tourism, Bird Watching and Adventure Excursions.